NC3-LU/Diagnostic/documentation/userguide/README.md

 > The only way to modify a password is to get a password Forgotten link,
 > or the script which is with the Virtual Machine.

-You can also delete an user by clicking on the right side, the red button where "Delete" is written.
+You can also delete a user by clicking on the right side, the red button where "Delete" is written.

 > **Warning**